vanssx3/Crackma/README.md

 If you do not have git installed already install it here with instructions for your OS: https://git-scm.com/downloads

+If for some reason you are unable to install git on your computer, you can download crackma.py and passwords.txt and put them into the same folder to run them.

 # Usage
 This program runs in a terminal or command prompt.
 To run the program, make sure that you are in the same directory you installed the program in, then run
 ```sh